-STG move in on

-The STG Moving line menu item is used to select whether there is a moving line on the SDI test generator output or not.
+STG move In off STG move In on The STG Moving line menu item is used to select whether there is a moving line on the SDI test generator output or not.

 Select STG move In on to add a horizontal black line with text in it that moves continuously from the top to the bottom of the picture.
 This moving line allows you to detect frozen video content.